‘Fifty Shades Darker’ Star Dakota Johnson Finally Opens Up About Those Jamie Dornan Romance Rumors

 Entertainment Tonight is reporting that Johnson is proud of her work on Fifty Shades Darker.
 Despite a litany of rumors about her secret romance with Dornan, the actress had nothing but kind words to say about working with her erotic co-star.

 “We hate each other and we’re having an affair, so everybody’s right,” she said.
-“How about that?”

 On a more serious note, Johnson admitted that she and Dornan grew close while working on the three films in the Fifty Shades franchise.
 Their relationship never went outside the bounds of friendship, but Johnson is appreciative of how Dornan handled the more intimate scenes in the flick.

 “Jamie and I worked so incredibly closely for so long.
 There were no inhibitions, and it was very honest, very trusting,” she explained.

 “But I mean, what a gamble!
 What if he had turned out to be a total d**k?”

-When it comes to the nude scenes with Dornan, Just Jared reports that Johnson has zero regrets about bearing it all in front of the cameras.
+When it comes to the nude scenes with Dornan, Just Jared reports that Johnson has zero regrets about baring it all in front of the cameras.
 After all, the actress believes nudity was an absolute necessity when exploring Anastasia Steele’s romance with billionaire Christian Grey.

+“I don’t want to see someone wearing a bra and underwear in a sex scene,” she noted.

 That being said, The Stir is reporting that Johnson got bored of all the sex scenes with Dornan for Fifty Shades Darker and Fifty Shades Freed.
 The on-screen couple was forced to perform for hours at a time, which ended up becoming a fairly tedious process for the actors, despite what fans see on the big screen.